yorek/azure-script/README.md

 But if you're curious here's something I have in mind:

+- Support 3rd party Azure Resources (like Azure Databricks) in order to provide a common, unified, infrastructure-as-code experience
 - Support syntax highlighting Visual Studio Code (done: https://github.com/yorek/azure-script-vscode)
 - Support for and code completion in Visual Studio Code
+- Support running and debugging .azs script in Visual Studio Code
+- Add templating support (using [Liquid](https://shopify.github.io/liquid/))
 - Build a graph of dependencies and the run as many AZ CLI commands in parallel as possibile
 - Using the dependency graph, validate the command even before running them
+- Enforce application of best practies and well-know patterns
 - Define a clever way to deal with erros like:
 	- automatic retry
 	- break the scripts